Teenage Acne what are the symptoms and treatment at Aspen

 Acne IPL (Intense Pulsed Light) treatment is a non-invasive procedure that uses broad-spectrum light to target the bacteria that causes acne.
 Here are the steps involved in the treatment:

-1. Preparation: The skin is cleaned and a cooling gel is applied to the area that will be treated.
+1. Preparation: The skin is cleaned, and a cooling gel is applied to the area to be treated.

 2. Application of IPL: The IPL device is placed over the skin and emits short bursts of broad-spectrum light.
 The light penetrates the skin and targets the bacteria that causes acne, reducing inflammation and redness.

-3. Cooling: After each pulse of light, the skin is cooled using a chilled tip or cooling gel to minimise discomfort.
+3. Cooling: After each light pulse, the skin is cooled using a chilled tip or cooling gel to minimise discomfort.

 4. Post-treatment care: After the treatment, a moisturiser and sunscreen are applied to the skin.
 Patients are advised to avoid direct sunlight and to use a broad-spectrum sunscreen with a high SPF.